-Beginning Jan.
-2022, every investment adviser representative (IAR) registered in a jurisdiction that adopts the model rule will be subject to its continuing education (CE) requirements.
-The mandatory CE program will apply to all registered IARs of both state-registered and federal covered investment advisers.
-IARs will need to attain 12 CE credits each year to maintain their IAR registration.
-The 12 credits must include six credits of Products and Practices and six credits of Ethics and Professional Responsibility.
+Every investment adviser representative (IAR) registered in a jurisdiction that has adopted the model rule is subject to its continuing education (CE) requirements.
+The mandatory CE program applies to all registered IARs of both state-registered and federal covered investment advisers.
+Each year, IARs will need to attain 12 CE credits to maintain their IAR registration.
+The 12 credits must include six credits of Products and Practice and six credits of Ethics and Professional Responsibility.

-See the page below for information about the model rule as well as links to relevant resources for IAR CE participants.
+See the page below for information regarding the IAR CE model rule and for additional IAR CE resources.
 More information will be published as it becomes available.

 The North American Securities Administrators Association (NASAA) announced on Nov.
 30, 2020, that its membership voted to adopt a model rule to set parameters by which NASAA members could implement CE programs for IARs in their jurisdictions.
-The model rule has a products and practices component and an ethics component and is intended to be compatible with other CE programs.
+The model rule has a products and practice component and an ethics and professional responsibility component and is intended to be compatible with other CE programs.

 See the NASAA Model Rule on Investment Adviser Representative Continuing Education for complete details.

 The model rule represents the culmination of years of work by state securities regulators and industry to develop a relevant and responsive CE program.
 This successful collaboration will help promote heightened regulatory compliance while also helping IARs better serve their clients by remaining knowledgeable of current regulatory requirements and best practices.

 - NASAA IAR CE Webinar: IAR CE Enhancements and Applying Regulatory Element to IAR CE (July 2022)

 - NASAA IAR CE Webinar: Investment Advisor Representative Continuing Education (November 2021)

 - IAR CE Member Adoption: View NASAA’s list of jurisdictions that are planning to implement an IAR CE requirement for 2022.